 KEVIN: Good afternoon.
 My name is Kevin Monroe, Deputy Assistant Secretary for governmental affairs here at the US Department of Transportation.
-Now, I want to welcome and thank you for joining us today for webcast on the Smart City Challenge.
+Now, I want to welcome and thank you for joining us today for a webcast on the Smart City Challenge.
 Secretary Fox will be joining us shortly, but right now I'd like to take the opportunity to introduce my colleague, Mark Dowd, Deputy Assistant Secretary for Research and Technology.
 He will tell us more about the Smart City Challenge.
 Mark.

 MARK: Hi, welcome.
 I'm going to take you through some of the details for the Smart City challenge to get you oriented as to what we're looking for.
-We'll hearing from the secretary shortly.
+We'll be hearing from the secretary shortly.
 He is extremely excited about this challenge.
 As a former mayor, he is looking forward to hearing from his fellow mayors as to how to solve the issues that we identified in "Beyond Traffic".

-Beyond Traffic narrative identified the issues of moving people and moving goods, and so we decided that it would be good to reach out to cities and encourage them to put forward their most creative ideas on how to solve those problems using technology and innovation.
+Beyond Traffic, narrative identified the issues of moving people and moving goods, and so we decided that it would be good to reach out to cities and encourage them to put forward their most creative ideas on how to solve those problems using technology and innovation.

 I want to take you through a little bit of the schedule.
 We have two phases: phase one and the most important part is the deadline coming up on February fourth.
-We are looking for cities to put forward their high-level, thirty-page ideas as how to solve these issues using innovation and technology.
+We are looking for cities to put forward their high-level, thirty-page ideas as to how to solve these issues using innovation and technology.
 The second phase when we down select to 5 will be we will move through the process of awarding the five finalists 100,000 dollars and selecting the finalist who will receive the 50 million dollars.

 I think I'll take you through a little bit of what we're looking for.
 We are looking for a medium-sized city, although we accept applications from all cities.
 This is generally what we're looking for, from in terms of particularity.
-We're looking for a population between 200,000 and 850,000 using 2010 census data, a dense urban population that's typical for medium-sized city.
+We're looking for a population between 200,000 and 850,000 using 2010 census data, a dense urban population that's typical for a medium-sized city.
 We're looking for leadership in the city that is committed to carrying this through for the three years of the program.
 There are a number of different aspects of smart cities that people talk about.
 We thought we'd talk a little bit about from a smart city perspective what we're looking for in the transportation sector.
-There are a number of technologies on the left hand side that will feed into into the solutions and then, on the right hand side are the benefits that we're looking for.
+There are a number of technologies on the left-hand side that will feed into the solutions and then, on the right-hand side are the benefits that we're looking for.
 We tried to lay out our vision of what of what this would look like and we tried to do it with 12 vision elements that are identified in the notice of opportunity.
-The highest priority is the technology elements that are urban automation, connected vehicles, and and sensor-based infrastructure.
-The second level priority are the innovative approaches to urban transportation and these include the sharing economy, Open Data, urban analytics, connected involved citizens, and smart strategic business partnerships.
-Lastly are the other three smart city elements that are in each architectural standards, smart land use, and and low-cost, efficient ICT.
+The highest priority is the technology elements that are urban automation, connected vehicles, and sensor-based infrastructure.
+The second level priority is the innovative approaches to urban transportation and these include the sharing economy, Open Data, urban analytics, connected involved citizens, and smart strategic business partnerships.
+Lastly are the other three smart city elements that are in each architectural standards, smart land use, and low-cost, efficient ICT.